cgiacomini/vagrant--kubernetes/examples/015-PrivateRegistryAsPod/UsingTheRegistryInKubernetes.md

 Ref(https://jamesdefabia.github.io/docs/user-guide/kubectl/kubectl_create_secret_docker-registry/)
 Normally to push/pull images to the registry we need to autenticate our self with the **docker login** command.

-In kubernetes when creating applications, in order for the nodes to pull images on your behalf, they have to have the credentials.
+In kubernetes when creating applications, in order for the nodes to pull images from the repository on your behalf, they have to have the credentials.
 You can provide this information by creating a dockercfg secret and attaching it to your service account.
 ```
 $ kubectl create secret docker-registry reg-secret --docker-server=docker-registry:5000 --docker-username=centos --docker-password=centos -n docker-registry